schuppeste/Dosbox-ARM-Real-Printer-Port/README.md

 # Dosbox-ARM-Real-Printer-Port
 Dosbox SVN, added Feature "Real Printer Port" with Subd-25 (MCP23017)

-Maybe its useful as example OrangePi to use all 4 integrated Hardware Serial and Printer Support.
+Maybe its useful as example by OrangePi to use all 4 integrated Hardware Serial and Real Parallel Support.

 Setup: